 I am a Ph.D. candidate at Harvard University in the Department of History, a graduate fellow at the Edmond J. Safra Center for Ethics for the 2019-2020 academic year, and a graduate affiliate of the Minda de Gunzburg Center for European Studies.

-More broadly, my research interests and publications span topics in the history of nineteenth-century Britain, British and French imperial history, anti-colonial and postcolonial thought, liberalism and secularism, and the history of anthropology and the social sciences.Recently
+More broadly, my research interests and publications span topics in modern French and British history, anti-colonial and postcolonial thought, liberalism and secularism, and the history of anthropology and the social sciences.Recently